tysonmote/rapper/README.markdown

           - protovis
           - ext_js_full

-The above definition will create two asset files: `public/assets/javascripts/base.js` and `public/assets/javascripts/stats.js` from the component files in `public/javascripts`.
+The above definition will create two asset files: `public/assets/javascripts/base.js` and `public/assets/javascripts/stats.js` from the component files in `public/javascripts` (in this case: `public/javascripts/protovis.js` and `public/javascripts/ext_js_full.js`).

+**Note:** Definition files are YAML ordered mapping documents.
+This is so that version updates (which involves rapper updating the version numbers and writing out the updated definition as YAML) don't change the order of the file.
+This is especially useful when using git and working with many branches because it prevents nasty merge conflicts.

 ## Versioning

-If versioning is turned on in your config, version strings will be automatically added to / updated on definition files after packaging:
+If versioning is turned on in your config, version strings will be used to enforce better browser caching of assets.

     --- !omap
     - source_root: public/javascripts